GabrieleRuggieri/GabrieleRuggieri/README.md

 <h2 align="left">About me</h2>

 <p align="left">
 Software Engineer from Italy.
-I build tools — for developers, for AI agents, for systems that need to understand themselves.
+I build apps, tools for developers, for AI agents, for systems that need to understand themselves.
 I'm drawn to problems where clarity is missing: codebases no one fully understands, workflows that slow people down, systems that break in non-obvious ways.